asyncapi/website/content/blog/automated-releases-part-two.md

 ### Semantic Release configuration

-The Semantic Release supports configuration files in different formats and file types.
+The Semantic Release package supports configuration files in different formats and file types.
 You are not bound to `package.json`.
-We chose to use `.releaserc` file in YAML format, but there are [other options](https://github.com/semantic-release/semantic-release/blob/master/docs/usage/configuration.md#configuration-file) too.
+We chose to use `.releaserc` file in YAML format but there are [other options](https://github.com/semantic-release/semantic-release/blob/master/docs/usage/configuration.md#configuration-file) too.

 ```yaml
 ---